MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 1. Your Power BI embedded app uses a *service principal* or a *master user* to authenticate against Azure AD.

 2. Your Power BI embedded app gets an access token from Azure AD.
-Power BI REST API access is given according to:
+Power BI REST API access is given according to your authentication method:
     1. If you're using a *service principal*, your Azure AD app has access to all the APIs.
     2. If you're using a *master user*, the *master user* (or an administrator) has to provide consent for the APIs your app can use.